aritsune/lancer-faq/src/index.md

 No, the Repulser Field will not cause mines that have not yet armed to detonate. <wot:426288556902842368/799788877354369057>

 ## Page 241, HA Napoleon
+### When the Napoleon's Trueblack Aegis is active, can it use free action attacks such as those granted by the UNCLE-Class Comp/Con or Autoguns?

+No, when the Trueblack Aegis is active, the Napoleon should be unable to use free action abilities like that to violate its action restrictions.
+Free actions which allow it to perform actions it's explicitly capable of performing while the Aegis is active are permitted, such as any free action Grapples or Rams it may proc from sources such as Titanomachy Mesh, but otherwise it should be assumed that free actions which attempt to get around the action restrictions of the Trueblack Aegis are disallowed. <wot:426288556902842368/851931696454303744>

 ### If I create a Blinkshield, can I create another Blinkshield within it before the first one expires?
 The Blinkshield can't be crossed with any effect, and that includes another Blinkshield.
 If you attempt to create a Blinkshield within a Blinkshield and any part of the two shields overlap or intersect, you cannot do so as it would violate the clause that states that no effect can cross the Blinkshield.